Skip to Content

 Fort Mason, The Marina and Crissy Field

-When everyone had arrived, we set off and after a few wobbles and a steep hill I got going and managed to enjoy the views as we cruised the footpaths alongside the bay.
+When everyone had arrived, we set off on our tour of the Golden Gate Bridge.
+After a few wobbles and a steep hill, I got the hang of it and managed to enjoy the views as we cruised the footpaths alongside the bay.
 I even started to warm up a bit!
-We passed Fort Mason, a former US army post, and the marina before stopping for a while at Crissy Field, a former airfield, for photos.
-This is where you’ll get the best views of the full length of the bridge.

 Read more: San Francisco highs at Coit Tower